-Kieran Alexander — stage name Kern Parks — is a Nottingham-born musician, singer, songwriter and artist currently based in London.
+Kieran P.A. — formerly known as Kern Parks — is a Nottingham-born musician, singer, songwriter and artist currently based in London.
 With a style heavily inspired by indie, folk, alternative rock and electronic music, Kieran’s genre-blending music takes influence from his background playing in bands in Nottingham and Leeds, and experiences in the UK DIY music scene.
 Kieran spoke to PRXLUDES about the meaning behind his lyrics, his thoughts on heavy music, and his signing to alternative label Beth Shalom Records.

 Zyggy/PRXLUDES: Hi Kieran!
 Thanks so much for chatting with me.

 Kieran P.A.: Hey Zyggy, thanks for reaching out, I’ve been looking forward to chatting with you!
 Sorry I’m a little late.